bradlewt/dea-mosaic-builder/docs/source/run/genaoicounts.rst

 Generate AOI Counts
 ===================

+.. important:: This notebook takes round 5 - 7 hours to complete.

 This notebook gives an understanding of the actual **wet** pixels in all the cells of the ``ADM0`` grid as a ``CSV`` file.
 The input here is prepared or downloaded from a credible source which is converted into a grid.
 The **wet** or water pixels of each cell is calculated for each month in a 12-month period and stored in a ``CSV`` file also containing the cell-centroid coordinates, thus, enabling futher analysis.

 .. image:: ../_static/count/ct-0.png